hyperoceanic/marks-docs/docs/People/onboarding.md

 * Talk about your teams cadences - when and where you hold scrum ceremonies, or your equivalent.
 * Go through The Materials List.
 * Make sure they've got access to all the relevant systems, with them.
-* Arrange a twice-daily 30 minute catch up session - first thing and last thing* High-frequency 1:1s* Book a room.
+* Arrange a twice-daily 30 minute catch up session - first thing and last thing.
+High-frequency 1:1s.
+Book a room.
 * Review their calendar with them, making sure you've invited them to all of the repeating items they need to be at.
+* Get the Building!
+Obviously the details on this vary but they need to be able to get your primary product running under a debugger 'on their machine' (note to self: DevContainers!).
+Their onboarding buddy should be guiding them through this, from a script you have in outline in Jira and ideally as a shell/Powershell script.
-* Review your 'first task' that you worked out last week, with them and their onboarding buddy, who will ideally be able to pair with them on it* Make sure that the buddy knows they're taking the back seat.
+* Review your 'first task' that you worked out last week, with them and their onboarding buddy, who will ideally be able to pair with them on it.
+Make sure that the buddy knows they're taking the back seat.
 * Set the goal of completing all of the HR stuff that the new joiner needs to do.
 There will be several hours worth of videos to watch.
 * Feed back up the totem pole regarding how day 1 went.

 ## Day 2